fruit-bat/pico-sorcerer-2/README.md

 * 23/07/22 - Moved to Pimoroni FATFS to support Pimoroni Pico DV board
 * 23/07/22 - Added support for PS/2 keyboard on HDMI breadboard target
 * 06/07/22 - Added support for RGB332, RGB222 and RGBY1111 over VGA

+The move from [Carl's no-OS-FatFS-SD-SPI-RPi-Pico](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico) to [Pimoroni's FatFS](https://github.com/pimoroni/pimoroni-pico) was made as the SD card pins on the [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base) do not match up with the RP2040 SPI harware support.
+The Pimoroni library has a PIO SPI driver, which gets around the problem.

 ## Screen shots
 <img src="docs/chomp.jpg" width="300"/>